lecterror/cakephp-fusion-charts-plugin/README.markdown

 ## Usage ##

-Deploy the plugin in your `app/Plugins/FusionCharts` directory.
+Deploy the plugin in your `app/Plugin/FusionCharts` directory.
 If you're using Git, run this while in your app folder:

-	git submodule add git://github.com/lecterror/cakephp-fusion-charts-plugin.git Plugins/FusionCharts
+	git submodule add git://github.com/lecterror/cakephp-fusion-charts-plugin.git Plugin/FusionCharts
 	git submodule init
 	git submodule update

 Or visit <http://github.com/lecterror/cakephp-fusion-charts-plugin>
 and download the plugin manually to your `app/Plugin/FusionCharts/` folder.

-In your Cake installation, edit "app/Config/bootstrap.php" and add the line "CakePlugin::load('FusionCharts');" at the bottom.
+Since CakePHP 2.0 it is necessary to activate the plugin in your application.
+To do so, edit `app/Config/bootstrap.php` and add the line `CakePlugin::load('FusionCharts');` at the bottom.

 You're done.
 Check the demo charts included in the plugin to see how to generate individual chart types.
 Open the demos in your browser: